MathWestJohan/multi-single-threading-calc/REPORT.md

 Average time: 40ms

-The difference between these times are insanely minimal with a difference of ...
-But multithreading wins the race by a small margin.
+The difference between these times are  minimal with a difference of few milliseconds but multithreading wins the race by a small margin.
 This is because on a multi-threaded server, the job of calculating each operation is done simultaneously on all threads.
+There will be some difference if the program is ran once more, but there is still about a 4 millisecond difference between the two.
+Multi-threading is the faster one.

 # Video for the program